swkkd/gowebapi/docs/DataServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DataServerCreatePoint**
-> DataServerCreatePoint(ctx, webId, pointDTO, optional)
+> DataServerCreatePoint(a.client.ctx, webId, pointDTO, optional)
 Create a point in the specified Data Server.

 ### Required Parameters